About Acting Headshots

 Acting headshots are a type of portrait photo used by actors and actresses to help them land acting roles.
 Typically, casting directors use headshots to help them decide whether applicants have the right “look” and charisma for a given role.

 Acting headshots focus on showcasing the subject’s facial features, emotional range, and ability to nail one certain expression in their photos.
-A great headshot is the perfect first step for building an awesome personal brand that helps you get hired faster for future acting roles.
-They can also be shared on social-media to help the actor/actress get exposure to new roles.

 Are Acting Headshots Important?